Primary Open-Angle Glaucoma

 The ab externo approach (an approach from outside the eye), including viscocanalostomy, deep sclerectomy, and canaloplasty, involves a deep dissection of greater than > 98% thickness of the scleral passage, leaving a window of Descemet membrane and/or the inner wall of the Schlemm canal and trabecular meshwork.
 The canal is dilated by using a viscoelastic solution (in viscocanalostomy) or a microcatheter (in canaloplasty).
 Deep sclerectomy generally relies on the formation of a conjunctival bleb.

-Although these procedures are still under study, they do appear to be safer but less effective than trabeculectomy.
+In general, these procedures appear to be safer but less effective than trabeculectomy.